 Creative organizations, teams and leaders often encounter problems, as they explore new frontiers.

-Seeking to prevent a problem’s recurrence, our biases may lead to a dysfunctional “fix”…
+In solving a problem, our biases can lead to a dysfunctional “fix”…

 Completing a task may involve many people and many steps.
-At first, we focus on the last people involved or the last steps taken (Availability Heuristic).
-If we fail to look deeper, our solutions could worsen our situation.
+If it fails, we often focus on the last people involved or the last steps taken (Availability Heuristic).
+If we don’t look deeper, our solutions could worsen our situation.
 For example, if bad news causes us to kill the messenger, we eliminate a good source of information (Shooting the Messenger).

 All problems have many causes.
 If I crash my car into a tree, here are some causes: I wasn’t looking in front of me; the pavement was slick; the car behind me was honking; my passenger was yelling at me; it was raining so hard I couldn’t see; I had a lot on my mind, since my friend is sick; I didn’t get enough sleep; I’m easily distracted.